Single European Sky

 The Single European Sky (SES) is a European Commission initiative that seeks to reform the European air traffic management system through a series of actions carried out in four different levels (institutional, operational, technological and control and supervision) with the aim of satisfying the needs of the European airspace in terms of capacity, safety, efficiency and environmental impact.

+Single European Sky legislation was first enacted in two packages in 2004 and 2009.
+Those packages were replaced by Regulation (EU) 2018/1139 and Regulation (EU) 2024/2803, which established the European Union Aviation Safety Agency and implements the Single European Sky.

 Background

-Air traffic management in the European Union is currently undertaken by member states, co-operating through EUROCONTROL, an intergovernmental organisation that includes most of the European countries.
+Air traffic management in the European Union is currently undertaken by member states, co-operating through EUROCONTROL, an intergovernmental organisation that includes most European countries.

 European air spaces are some of the busiest in the world, and the current system of air traffic management allegedly suffers from several parameters, such as using national borders in the sky, and having large areas of airspace reserved for national military use when in fact they may not be needed.
-This has created 'an outdated patchwork of airspace blocs and inefficient flight paths [which] impose significant financial and environmental costs on the sector.'
+This has created, 'an outdated patchwork of airspace blocs and inefficient flight paths [which] impose significant financial and environmental costs on the sector.'
 For example, airplanes are often forced to 'circle the skies burning fuel when traffic controllers go on strike or are at capacity'.
 On average, planes fly 49 kilometres (30.4 miles) longer than strictly necessary.